-This introductory Human Resource Management course (HRM) is designed to introduce students to detailed knowledge and understanding associated with the field.
+This course introductory course in the field of Human Resource Management (HRM) is designed to introduce students to detailed knowledge and understandings associated with the field.
 The course covers the main theories, principles and concepts associated with HMR.
-The course also exposes students to the major challenges and problems encountered in the HRM environment.
-It introduces them to the tools, techniques and practices used by HRM professionals to deal with problems and issues encountered in the workplace, some of which may be undefined.
+The course also exposes students to the major challenges and problems encountered in the HRM environment and introduces them to the tools, techniques and practices used by HRM professionals to deal with problems and issues encountered in the workplace, some of which may be undefined.
+(Prerequisite: BA 109)